JiaqiongLi/JiaqiongLi.github.io/_pages/about.md

 - **August 2018 - December 2020**, Engineer, Pan Asia Technical Automotive Center, Shanghai, China.
   **Responsibilities**:
-  1. Designed and released the parts of brake system in multiple vehicle platforms, including the local K platform and global Epsilon II platform.
+  1. Designed and released the parts of the brake system in multiple vehicle platforms, including the local K platform and global Epsilon II platform.
-  2. Built a knowledge map of brake system, which was a key research project in chassis department.
+  2. Built a knowledge map of the brake system, which was a key research project in the chassis department.

 # 🗺️ Visitor Map